rnishiura/speech-chatgpt/README.md

 ```

 ## Usage
-Run this app and further instruction is provided.
+Run `app.py` and further instruction is provided.

 ## Models